 The doctor of philosophy in nursing prepares nurse researchers and scholars to explore, develop, and move forward the scientific bases of nursing practice and education.
-Students will be prepared to conduct research in the domains of nursing science and to collaborate with other professionals on interdisciplinary projects.
-The innovative curriculum is enriched through cognate study in the social, behavioral, and biological sciences; interdisciplinary research; and the integration of technology in program delivery.
-Dissertation research will prepare graduates to contribute discoveries to the body of nursing and health care knowledge.
-Upon graduation, students will be prepared to assume leadership positions as researchers, administrators in public and private health care organizations, policy generators and analysts, and university faculty.
+Students are prepared to conduct research in the domains of nursing science.
+The curriculum is enriched through cognate study in the social, behavioral, and biological sciences; interdisciplinary research; and the integration of technology in program delivery.
+Dissertation research prepares graduates to contribute discoveries to the body of nursing and health care knowledge.
+The location and mission of the school as well as the expertise of the faculty provide a unique opportunity for the discovery of knowledge related to nursing and health issues in rural underserved areas.
+Upon graduation, students are prepared to assume leadership positions as researchers, administrators in public and private health care organizations, policy makers and analysts, and university faculty.

 - Satisfactory performance on the Graduate Record Exam (GRE) within five years prior to admission. - Written statement of personal career, educational, and scholarship goals. - Three written professional references from individuals with expertise to comment on the applicant's capability for research and scholarship (for example, university professors, employers).
 At least one of the references must be from a doctorally-prepared nurse. - A master's degree in nursing from an accredited school.
 (Applicants without a MSN must have a BSN from an accredited program and a master's degree in a related field.
-If admitted, these students will be required to complete selected prerequisite course work in nursing.) - Grade-point average of 3.2 on a 4.0 scale on all graduate work - Evidence of current unrestricted license to practice as a nurse in North Carolina.
-Students on foreign student visas must present evidence of professional standing in their respective countries. - Satisfactory performance on Test of English as a Foreign Language (TOEFL) where English is not the first language.

-- Computer competency, with proficiency in development and use of a database, and use of a statistical package for data management.
-The school requires that all students use e-mail and World Wide Web access for communication and course work. - · A graduate statistics course which included inferential statistics. - · A current curriculum vita. - A representative example of scholarly work done by the applicant. - A personal interview with two members of the PhD Admission and Progression Committee.
+If admitted, these students will be required to complete selected prerequisite course work in nursing.) - Grade-point average of 3.2 on a 4.0 scale on all graduate work. - Evidence of current unrestricted license to practice as a nurse in North Carolina or a NCSBN Compact State.
+Students on foreign student visas must present evidence of professional standing in their respective countries. - Satisfactory performance on Test of English as a Foreign Language (TOEFL) where English is not the first language. - Computer competency, with proficiency in basic software.
+The school requires that all students use e-mail and World Wide Web access for communication and course work. - A graduate statistics course which included inferential statistics. - A current curriculum vita. - A representative example of scholarly work done by the applicant. - · A personal interview with two members of the Graduate Faculty to include a discussion of congruence between the students research interests/career goals and the expertise and research of faculty.